youngboy/engine-docs/source/index.md

 Engine runs as a proxy layer in front of your GraphQL server, providing server performance telemetry (the same functionality as [Apollo Optics](https://www.apollodata.com/optics/)) and is able to cache entire query responses from your server.

 Instrumenting your app with Engine is twofold.
-1. Add an [Apollo Tracing agent](#Apollo-Tracing-Agent) (language-specific) to your GraphQL server.
+1. Add an [Apollo Tracing package](#Apollo-Tracing-Package) (language-specific) to your GraphQL server.
 2. Host [Engine's proxy](#Engine-Proxy-Deployment-Options) in front of your GraphQL server.

 **Engine is in private Early Access.** Please email [rohit@apollodata.com](mailto:rohit@apollodata.com) with requests to join the Early Access program.

-## Apollo Tracing Agent
+## Apollo Tracing Package

 [Apollo Tracing](https://github.com/apollographql/apollo-tracing) is a GraphQL response format extension to expose trace data for GraphQL requests.

-Apollo Tracing agents are language-specific agents that, once installed on a server, augment that server's GraphQL responses with the specified trace data format.
+Apollo Tracing packages are language-specific packages that, once installed on a server, augment that server's GraphQL responses with the specified trace data format.

 Engine relies on receiving data in the Apollo Tracing format to create its performance telemetry reports.
-There are currently tracing agents using the Apollo Tracing format for the following GraphQL servers:
+There are currently tracing packages using the Apollo Tracing format for the following GraphQL servers:
 1. **Node:** [Apollo Server](https://github.com/apollographql/apollo-server) (Express, Hapi, Koa, Restify, and Lambda); [Express-GraphQL](https://github.com/graphql/express-graphql)
 2. **Ruby:** [GraphQL-Ruby](https://github.com/rmosolgo/graphql-ruby)
 3. **Java:** [GraphQL-Java](https://github.com/graphql-java/graphql-javas)